ayalasegal/Minesweeper/README.md

 # Minesweeper
-An advanced Minesweeper game in Angular,
+An advanced Minesweeper game in Angular